Shiggity-Shaggity/projects/README.md

 # projects
-java projects from 9th grade
+java projects from 9th grade, Some unfinished, and some slightly changed since.